-- adopt the intention to xerox it by 5pm, and - inform them of your newly adopted intention.
+- Adopt the intention to xerox it by 5pm, and - Inform them of your newly adopted intention.

-3.3 Concurrent METATEM
+Concurrent METATEM

-- Concurrent METATEM is a multi-agent language in which each agent is programmed by giving it a temporal logic specification of the behaviour it should exhibit. - These specifications are executed directly in order to generate the behaviour of the agent. - Temporal logic is classical logic augmented by modal operators for describing how the truth of propositions changes over time.
+- Concurrent METATEM is a multi-agent language in which each agent is programmed by giving it a temporal logic specification of the behaviour it should exhibit. - (Note, though, that the behavior it is capturing is reactive.) - These specifications are executed directly in order to generate the behaviour of the agent. - Temporal logic is classical logic augmented by modal operators for describing how the truth of propositions changes over time. - Think of the world as being a number of discrete states. - There is a single past history, but a number of possible futures all the possible ways that the world might develop.

-For example...
+• For example...